 - Ventilate the area when you combine the water and lye as it creates dangerous fumes.

-- Line bottom of oven with aluminum foil in case of spills
+- Line the bottom of the oven with aluminum foil in case of spills.

 - Measure solid fats, melt on low heat in deep enamel or stainless steel pot.

-- Both fats and lye solution need to be the same temperature (about 110 degrees F) before mixing
+- Both fats and lye solution need to be at the same temperature (about 110 degrees F) before mixing.

-- Slowly pour lye solution into the fats and stir
+- Slowly pour the lye solution into the fats and stir.

-- Mix with hand blender until trace (it becomes the consistency of pudding)
+- Mix with a hand blender until trace (it becomes the consistency of pudding).

 Hot Process Soap Making

-- Stir gently, scraping bottom and sides of pan to insure even cooking
+- Stir gently, scraping the bottom and sides of the pan to ensure even cooking.

-- While soap is cooking, grease your mold with olive oil in preparation to receive soap mixture
+- While soap is cooking, grease your mold with olive oil in preparation to receive the soap mixture.

 - Stir it again and add essential oils.
 Remember that heat can destroy the aroma so you may want to make the soap smell a bit stronger than desired in the end product.